nztim/logger/readme.md

 #Logger

 Logger complements or replaces standard Laravel logging.
-It logs to local files and additionally handles email alerts and remote log aggregators.
+It logs to local files and optionally provides email alerts.

 ###Installation